slabstech/llm-recipes/python/reconaissance/drone_control/navigation_algorithm.md

 Part 4 - advanced
 Trial with ros2 nodes, drone as a node, image processors as a node , report generator as a mode.

+--

+mock drone camera for Recon Algo

+Mock drone video capture as webcam cv2 capture.
+Improve the algorithm and then use drone fit testing.
+Turn function,  move laptop manual to simluate use case

+Camera should be mocked by Webcam to reduce dependency issue.